Lloyd Russell-Moyle: European Union, Brexit and parliamentary protest

 Russell-Moyle was involved in a physical altercation on 21 March 2019 whilst out showing support for demonstrators leafleting for 'The People's March', a demonstration in support of the People's Vote campaign.
 Russell-Moyle described how an individual first began arguing with an ITV News crew suggesting that they were part of a "mainstream media conspiracy to stop Brexit".
 Russell-Moyle then approached the scene and said that he was an MP and that "the majority of [his] constituents had voted Remain".
 He said that this information exacerbated the situation further with the individual describing MPs as "traitors" and lunging at him.
 The incident took place less than 24 hours after Prime Minister Theresa May gave a speech on Brexit in which she blamed MPs for deliberately delaying her attempt to ensure the UK left the EU by 29 March.

-In June 2019, Russell-Moyle was criticised by the Board of Deputies of British Jews for hosting a Stop the War coalition meeting in Parliament to which a representative of the Yemeni Houthi group, Ahmed Alshami, had been invited.
-The Board's Vice President stated that "hosting an organisation in the Houses of Parliament whose official slogan includes the phrase 'death to Israel, curse the Jews' is utterly unacceptable.
-Lloyd Russell-Moyle should immediately disavow his support for this event".
-Russell-Moyle described Alshami as "part of the delegation to the UN process...I support efforts to bring peace to Yemen, encouraging dialogue with people on all sides, however much I disagree with Mr Alshami".
-Russell-Moyle made his offer to host the meeting conditional on the non-participation of Alshami.
+During the attempted prorogation of Parliament in September 2019, Russell-Moyle joined MPs protesting in the Commons chamber and appeared to try to prevent Speaker John Bercow leaving for the prorogation ceremony by lying across him.

+HIV and public health

+HIV and public health were among Russell-Moyle's principal policy interests throughout his parliamentary career.
+In November 2018, during a House of Commons debate marking the 30th World AIDS Day, Russell-Moyle became the first Member of Parliament to disclose in a speech in the House of Commons that he was living with HIV.
+During his speech he said he had been diagnosed 10 years earlier and had decided to speak publicly to reduce the stigma surrounding HIV and to highlight that, although the United Kingdom was close to ending new HIV transmissions, progress had begun to slow.

+Following his disclosure, Russell-Moyle became one of Parliament's leading advocates on HIV policy.
+As an officer and treasurer of the All-Party Parliamentary Group on HIV and AIDS, he campaigned for wider access to pre-exposure prophylaxis (PrEP), reductions in HIV stigma, increased HIV testing and improved public health responses.
+He was a prominent supporter of opt out HIV testing in NHS emergency departments, a policy later adopted across a number of high prevalence hospitals, including the Royal Sussex County Hospital in Brighton.

+Russell-Moyle continued to campaign throughout his time in Parliament for the Government's target of ending new HIV transmissions in England by 2030, arguing that sustained investment in testing, treatment and prevention was required to achieve the goal.

+Following his announcement in Parliament, Russell-Moyle was appointed Honorary Patron of the British HIV Association, a position he has continues to hold.